OliverMcMillan: History

-Dene Oliver founded OliverMcMillan in 1978 with lifelong friend Jim McMillan when the two San Diego natives began work on what was to become an AIA award-winning portfolio of redevelopment projects in their hometown.
-Recent and creative photo-history is archived on Instagram.

-In February 2018, some of OliverMcMillan's assets were acquired by Brookfield Residential Properties Inc., a North American land developer and homebuilder.
+In February 2018, some of OliverMcMillan's assets were acquired by (foreclosed on)Brookfield Residential Properties Inc., a North American land developer and homebuilder.

 Major developments

 Buckhead Atlanta

 Buckhead Atlanta is a 1.5 million-square-foot, eight-acre mixed-use development featuring 300,000 square feet of retail stores, restaurants and cafes; more than 100,000 square feet of office space; and 370 high-rise residences.
 The development is located in the neighborhood of Buckhead in Atlanta, at the intersection of Peachtree and West Paces Ferry roads.

 In 2011, OliverMcMillan acquired The Streets of Buckhead two years after the project was stalled in 2009 due to a lack of financing.
 OliverMcMillan evolved the architecture, reengaged leasing efforts, and renamed the project Buckhead Atlanta.

-Under the firms’s direction, construction has been underway since August 2012 and shops are anticipated to open in mid-2014.
+Under the firms's direction, construction has been underway since August 2012 and shops are anticipated to open in mid-2014.

 The company provides live streaming video and still shot archive photos of the construction project from July 12, 2013 online.

 Oliver McMillan confirmed that twenty-eight retailers and restaurants were committed to the project by May 2014.
-Retailers will include a mix of local, regional, national, and international brands, including Hermès as well as Spanx’s first flagship retail store and custom-designed world headquarters.
+Retailers will include a mix of local, regional, national, and international brands, including Hermès as well as Spanx's first flagship retail store and custom-designed world headquarters.

-Buckhead Atlanta restaurants will include Le Bilboquet, two Consilient Hospitality locations including American F+B and a pizza concept, Lugo Caffe, Corso Coffee, Doraku Sushi, Georgetown Cupcakes as featured on TLC’s “DC Cupcakes”, Gypsy Kitchen, Southern Gentleman, and New York City’s famous Shake Shack.
+Buckhead Atlanta restaurants will include Le Bilboquet, two Consilient Hospitality locations including American F+B and a pizza concept, Lugo Caffe, Corso Coffee, Doraku Sushi, Georgetown Cupcakes as featured on TLC's DC Cupcakes, Gypsy Kitchen, Southern Gentleman, and New York City's Shake Shack.